imed-ghomari/roadmap-to-janna/my-website/assets/RTJ/Resources/Process handling.md

 ## Intersection with Obsidian

 When maintaining processes inside Obsidian, you should use the [`step` property](Resources/Obsidian%20implementation.md) to describe what you will do with each process.
 This helps you manage multiple processes that require the same type of solution simultaneously.
-This is done by grouping them based on the `step` property under the "review" tab on the Homepage.
+This is done by grouping them based on the `step` property under the "process" tab on the Homepage.
 Based on the framework described above, here are the main situations you may encounter within Obsidian:

 1. **Making the action easier**: When a process doesn't work the first time you set it up or when you find ways to improve its ease of execution.
 2. **Finding the right behavior**: You need to identify a new behavior for non-working processes or processes that weren't implemented due to poor action choices.